jeremytammik/voltage_controlled_relay/README.md

 int adcTurnOnR2 = 2350; // 27.0V
 ```

-The wwwp is fed either directly by PV, when over the R2 trigger voltages, or else by grid mains.
+The wwwp is fed directly by PV when the relay is on, i.e., over the R2 trigger voltages, or else by grid mains.
-We use the internal wwwp clock to limit its operation from 12:00 noon until 16:00 every day, and set its target water temperature to 48&#176;C.
+We use the internal wwwp clock to limit its operation to four hours from 12:00 noon until 16:00 every day, and set its target water temperature to 48&#176;C.
+According to our [measurements so far](https://waldrain.github.io/moniwonig#wwwp), that ought ot suffice.

 On second thoughts, a better approach would be to only implement R1 instead of R2 and connect the wwwp to the moniwonig standard mains.
 That runs on PV by default and includes an automatic switch to grid mains when no AC electricity is provided by the inverter.